CWHammock/Algorithms/README.md

 # Algorithms

-## Work done for Algorithms class and additional exercises.
+## Some of the work done for Algorithms class and additional exercises.
 ___
 CS520_HW1:
 PowerOfDemonstration.cs: Develop two programs, one using an iterative and another using a recursive algorithm that raise x to